ConnorMccabeUNI/AIAssignment1A/README.md

 Imports and global variables at the top.
 Function to get max and average scores used for displaying results.
 Mutate list function which randomly changes 1 of the alels.
 Divide list into sections function which divides the genes into sections depending on a function of number of parents and children.
 Function mutation which is the main function that covers crossover and calls the sub functions.
 Random binary list function which makes a random parent within a certain range.
 Function for fitness, depending on the version the function changes, to define the fitness of each genome max score function which gets the max score of a generation.
 Then we have our code for each generation and after that we are plotting out the results.

 Representations:
-Plot showing the max fitness to the generation number.
+The representation involves generating a plot that illustrates the maximum fitness achieved against the generation number.
+This graphical representation provides valuable insights into the progression of fitness levels across successive generations during the evolutionary process.

 Fitness function:
-Based on the version running a fitness function is ran returning the fitness of the genotype.
+The fitness function is integral to the algorithm, as it determines the fitness of each genotype within the population.
+The specific version of the algorithm dictates the nature of this function, which is executed to evaluate the fitness of the genotype based on predefined criteria or objectives.

 Selection:
 Based on the top N parents.
+Selection involves identifying the top N parents from the current population based on their fitness scores.
+These parents are chosen as candidates for reproduction and contribute to the next generation's genetic makeup.

 Crossover:
 After separating the genotype for all the parents, we equally swap the sections over randomly until the number of children is satisfied.
 In the mutation function.
+In other words, during the crossover process, the genotypes of selected parents are divided into sections, and these sections are randomly exchanged among parent genotypes to generate offspring.
+This process ensures genetic diversity among the offspring while maintaining certain characteristics inherited from the parents.

 Mutation:
 Part of the mutation function where it calls the mutation list function for half of the new generation where it randomly swaps a binary number.

 Other operations:

 Plots:
 Plot showing the max fitness to the generation number using matplotlib.